pantheon-systems/documentation/source/partials/transfer-ownership-billing-steps.md

     The recipient will need to confirm the transfer.

-Resellers and Enterprise organizations must contact their Account Manager or create a Support ticket to request a transfer of ownership.
+Resellers and Enterprise workspaces must contact their Account Manager or create a Support ticket to request a transfer of ownership.